rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 * Follow-on file creation
 * Exclusion of known business macros or management tooling

-The detection candidate should focus on the behavior, not only the executable names.
+The detection candidate should focus on the behaviour, not only the executable names.
 A better detection candidate could be described as:

 ```text
 Alert when an Office application launches a scripting interpreter with suspicious command-line characteristics, especially when followed by file creation in a user-writable directory or outbound network communication.